 I’ll just say it.
 Spending cash hurts.
 There is something about handing over a stack of twenty dollar bills to pay for your groceries vs. swiping a card.
 It is the physical act of actually handing someone the money you worked hard to earn.

 Think back to when you were younger.
 You probably saved your money once for that big purchase.
 While you worked hard, it was sad to see all of that money leave your wallet.

-The same is true as an adult.
+The same is true for an adult.
 When you use cash, you are often more aware of your spending as there is no way you can overspend.
-The worst thing is when you add to much to the cart and have to put something back at checkout as you do not have enough money.
+The worst thing is when you add too much to the cart and have to put something back at checkout as you do not have enough money.

 It just makes you think twice before you buy something.
 That is a trick I think most of us could use in our money-saving arsenal.